Claudia Augusta

-Claudia Augusta (/la-x-classic/; January 63 – May 63) was the only daughter of the Roman Emperor Nero.
+Claudia Augusta (/la-x-classic/; January 63 – April 63) was the only daughter of the Roman Emperor Nero.
 She was born to the emperor's second wife, the Empress Poppaea Sabina.
 Claudia and her mother were honored with the title of Augusta by Nero.
-She was born in Antium on 21 January 63 and later died five months after, of an unknown illness.
+She was born in Antium in January 63 and died four months later of natural causes.